Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

 \section{Discussion}

 Our solution is unique amongst competing ultrasonic needle tracking techniques in providing truly quantitative, 3D positional information through the use of MLAT and a 2D sparse array.
 This is in contrast to existing methods which quantify in-plane position---using a dense, 1D imaging array---and then estimate the elevational position from the properties of the received signals~\cite{bakerIntraoperativeNeedleTip2022, kasineNeedleTipTracking2019, deepsighttechnologyinc.DeepSightTechnologyReceives, tanakaSplitbasedElevationalLocalization2024}.
 MLAT has been widely deployed in global positioning (GPS), aerospace and indoor localisation \cite{munozPositionLocationTechniques2009}.
 The use of MLAT for localising an acoustic source or receiver requires far fewer elements than methods based on image reconstruction.
-Ultrasonic MLAT has previously been employed for tracking a catheter with an integrated \qty{3.5}{\mega\hertz} piezoelectric radial transmitter and a \numproduct{3 x 3}, \qtyproduct{15 x 20}{\centi\meter} receiver array; the receiver array was integrated into an immobiliser for a swine model within which catheter tracking was tested for stereotactic endovascular aortic navigation \cite{mungStereotacticEndovascularAortic2013}.
-Similarly, ultrasonic MLAT has been applied to tracking of a photoacoustic ultrasound transmitter placed pre-operatively within a simulated lesion in a cadaveric human breast, to assist with breast conservation surgery; the location of the transmitter was tracked using a triangular 3-element array with an element spacing of approximately \qty{20}{\milli\meter} \cite{lanFiberOptoacousticGuide2018}.
+Ultrasonic MLAT has previously been employed for tracking a catheter with an integrated 3.5\,MHz piezoelectric radial transmitter and a 3 $\times$ 3, 15\,cm $\times$ 20\,cm receiver array; the receiver array was integrated into an immobiliser for a swine model within which catheter tracking was tested for stereotactic endovascular aortic navigation \cite{mungStereotacticEndovascularAortic2013}.
+Similarly, ultrasonic MLAT has been applied to tracking of a photoacoustic ultrasound transmitter placed pre-operatively within a simulated lesion in a cadaveric human breast, to assist with breast conservation surgery; the location of the transmitter was tracked using a triangular 3-element array with an element spacing of approximately 20\,mm \cite{lanFiberOptoacousticGuide2018}.
+MLAT is commonly implemented using (weighted) least-squares optimisation, which is equivalent to MLE under Gaussian measurement noise.
+Our MLAT implementation employs a full MLE formulation, enabling the use of measurement-specific, non-Gaussian range uncertainty models that are generated dynamically from the amplitudes of the received signals (see \autoref{sec:software} and supplementary materials), accurately modelling and weighting each measurement according to its inferred uncertainty.

 Exploiting a needle-integrated transmitter, rather than receiver, allows the needle location to be resolved from a single ultrasonic transmission, increasing the maximum tracking frame rate.
 Feedback from usability study participants revealed that the provision of quantitative, high-confidence 3D tracking information greatly improved the clinicians' abilities to generate and navigate the 3D mental maps of the relative locations of the imaging probe, lesion, critical structures and needle tip required to safely and effectively manoeuvre the needle to the target, reducing cognitive burden.
 While the current prototype was developed with focal liver lesion biopsy as the intended use, the technology is applicable to a wide range of ultrasound-guided needle procedures including other solid organ procedures such as fiducial marker placement and percutaneous ablation therapy, as well as procedures for fetal medicine and regional anaesthesia.
 The transmitter could also be readily integrated into catheters for vascular access and other interventional radiology procedures, which may require registration with video fluoroscopy or other non-ultrasound imaging modalities.